Birefringence: Uniaxial materials

 The propagation (as well as reflection coefficient) of the ordinary ray is simply described by n_{o} as if there were no birefringence involved.
 The extraordinary ray, as its name suggests, propagates unlike any wave in an isotropic optical material.
 Its refraction (and reflection) at a surface can be understood using the effective refractive index (a value in between n_{o} and n_{e}).
 Its power flow (given by the Poynting vector) is not exactly in the direction of the wave vector.
 This causes an additional shift in that beam, even when launched at normal incidence, as is popularly observed using a crystal of calcite as photographed above.
 Rotating the calcite crystal will cause one of the two images, that of the extraordinary ray, to rotate slightly around that of the ordinary ray, which remains fixed.

-When the light propagates either along or orthogonal to the optic axis, such a lateral shift does not occur.
+When the light propagates either along or orthogonal to the optic axis, such a lateral shift (or double refracted image) does not occur.
 In the first case, both polarizations are perpendicular to the optic axis and see the same effective refractive index, so there is no extraordinary ray.
 In the second case the extraordinary ray propagates at a different phase velocity (corresponding to n_{e}) but still has the power flow in the direction of the wave vector.
-A crystal with its optic axis in this orientation, parallel to the optical surface, may be used to create a waveplate, in which there is no distortion of the image but an intentional modification of the state of polarization of the incident wave.
+A crystal with its optic axis parallel to the optical surface, may be used to create a waveplate, in which there is no distortion of the image but an intentional modification of the state of polarization of the incident wave.
 For instance, a quarter-wave plate is commonly used to create circular polarization from a linearly polarized source.